hyphal-domenico/ewallace.github.io/manual/_posts/2022-11-04-lab-tips-tricks.md

 Make sure orders get to Roger Land Stores.
 For delivery address on the requisition in P&M you HAVE to put in:
-**School of Biological Sciences - Roger Land Building Stores** or else I am told that "all hell will rain down on to you.
+**School of Biological Sciences - Roger Land Building Stores**. or else I am told that "all hell will rain down on to you" - I think hell rains down mostly in the form of emails, also, the order will not arrive.

 Also, to place an order successfully you have to....
 - Attach the VAT certificate (on slack/orders channel)